mmirus/register-acf-gutenberg-block/README.md

 ### Defining Your Block's Fields

-To promote keeping your block field definitions in code with the rest of the block config, you can pass a `fields` option with the block settings when registering your block.
-The value of this option must be an PHP field definition array.
+To promote keeping your block's field definitions in code with the rest of the block config, you can pass a `fields` option with the block settings when registering your block.
+The value of this option must be an ACF PHP field definition array.
 Primarily this is intended to allow you to use [acf-builder](https://github.com/StoutLogic/acf-builder) to define your fields, as this is the format acf-builder's `build()` method returns.

-Besides the `fields` setting, you can define the ACF fields used by the block however you normally prefer to add fields with ACF:
+Other than the `fields` setting, you can define the ACF fields used by your block however you normally prefer to add fields:

 - via ACF's GUI
 - via ACF's JSON or PHP methods (you could save these to your block plugin)
 - via acf-builder

-All you have to do is set the location rule to be your block.
+All you have to do is set the location rule to match your block.
+Note that blocks are registered with the prefix `acf/`, as in `acf/your-block-name`.

 ## Installation